heimskr/game3/doc/Entities.md

 - `void init(Game &)`: called when the entity is created with the static `create` method.
 - `void initAfterLoad(Game &)`: called after the game is loaded from a save file.
 - `float getMovementSpeed() const`: returns how many tiles the entity can move per second.
-- `Glib::ustring getName()`: returns the display name for the entity.
+- `std::string getName() const`: returns the display name for the entity.
 If not overridden, it'll return something like `"Unknown Entity (base:entity/my_entity)"`.

 For LivingEntity:
 - `HitPoints getMaxHealth() const`: returns the number of hitpoints the entity has when it's at full health.